 The second and third weeks of truck driver school consist of physically learning to drive the truck.
 You learn about every part of the truck, what it is and what function it serves.
 You have to know exactly how every part works and how they work together.
 You must know how each part operates so you understand how they can break down.

-You’ll walk around the truck, touch the parts and go through the truck and trailer top to bottom.
+You’ll walk around the truck, touch the parts, and go through the different parts of the truck and trailer top to bottom.

 At the same time, you’ll be learning driving skills like backing maneuvers.
 These four backing maneuvers will prepare you for your road test: